 The trouble is the IPCC doesn’t have temperature projections anywhere near this high for 2020.
 As Scott Mandia explains, it looks like the author of the report made a critical (but understandable) mistake, confusing the two ways of understanding ‘climate sensitivity’:

-• equilibrium climate sensitivity, which means overall eventual global temperature rise that would result if we double the level of CO2 concentrations in the atmosphere.
+• Equilibrium Climate Sensitivity (ECS), which means overall eventual global temperature rise that would result if we double the level of CO2 concentrations in the atmosphere.

-• transient climate sensitivity response, which means the actual temperature rise the planet will have experienced at the time this doubling happens.
+• Transient Climate Response (TCR), which means the actual temperature rise the planet will have experienced at the time this doubling happens.

 These are different quantities because of lags in the system.
 It takes many years (perhaps decades) for the earth to reach a new equilibrium whenever we increase the concentrations of greenhouse gases, because most of the extra energy is initially absorbed by the oceans, and it takes a long time for the oceans and atmosphere to settle into a new balance.
 By global temperature, scientists normally mean the average air temperature measured just above the surface (which is probably where temperature matters most to humans).